DylanBurnsFont/ArcheroOCR/README.md

 If you're tired of tracking the Monster Invasion scores of the guild manually, you can run the script in this project to get all the scores automatically!
 All you need are screenshots of the Monster invasion leaderboard.

 ## Requirements
-This project uses python.
-You can use python>=3.9 and python<3.14.
+You can use Python>=3.9 and Python<3.14.

 To install Python you can look up tutorials or download it from the [official site](https://www.python.org). **Make sure its one of the compatible versions!**

 It's recommended you also install a package manager.
 You can use venv or conda.
 I suggest [conda/miniconda](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html).

-After you've installed python and conda, you can create a virtual envirnment, this way you can isolate the original python installation.
+After you've installed python and conda, you can create a virtual environment, this way you can isolate the original Python installation.

-Replace \<EnvName> with the desred evironment name and XX wit the desired python version.
+Replace \<EnvName> with the desired environment name and XX with the desired Python version.
 ```cmd
 conda create -n <EnvName> python=3.XX
 ```